Brooklyn, Baltimore: History

-On 26 December 1911, King Johnson was lynched in Brooklyn.
+On December 26, 1911, King Johnson was lynched in Brooklyn.
 A mob was able to take him from his jail cell and shoot him four times.
 Nobody was ever tried for the killing.

 The Brooklyn neighborhood was included in the areas annexed to the City of Baltimore in 1918 as a result of state legislation.
 Prior to the annexation, the neighborhood had been part of Anne Arundel County.

-"On Jan.
-3, 1941, with the world engulfed in a second global war and America on the precipice of entering the fray, President Franklin Roosevelt announced an emergency, $350-million shipbuilding program.
-The S.S.
-Patrick Henry, the first of these ships, was launched with great fanfare on Liberty Fleet Day in September 1941.
-Ultimately, 384 Liberty ships and 94 leaner, faster Victory ships were built at Bethlehem Steel’s Fairfield shipyard, which made more vessels than any U.S. shipyard.
-By late 1943, the shipyard employed some 46,700 workers, including 6,000 African Americans, who worked around the clock, according to The Baltimore Sun.”
-Many of the maritime and steel workers lived in Brooklyn.
+On July 2, 2023, a mass shooting occurred in Brooklyn during its annual Brooklyn Day community celebration.
+Two people were killed and 28 were injured according to police.
+It is the largest shooting incident in the city's history.

-Brooklyn is an ethnically diverse neighborhood, with mostly low-income and lower middle class residents.
-Due to the close proximity of Cherry Hill and general neglect from the city of Baltimore, there has been an increase of crime and drug trafficking in the area, spreading out to Fairhaven Avenue and into the neighborhood of Curtis Bay.
-These are the same problems as most other low income neighborhoods in the city.
-Increased police presence and video cameras in the last few years have helped curb some crime, with a somewhat positive effect on the community.
+In November 2024, the neighborhood celebrated over a year of no homicides in the wake of the shooting.

 Masonville Cove Environmental Education Center

 For many years, Brooklyn has been divided from the Patapsco River waterfront by major roadways like the Harbor Tunnel Throughway and Frankfurst Avenue.
 This has meant that residents, living just blocks away from the water, were unable to regularly experience this important natural resource.

 In 2008, the State of Maryland broke ground on the Masonville Cove Environmental Education Center, which was created to provide environmental educational programs for the Brooklyn community.
 Part of a $153 million restoration effort for the cove, which included bike trails, environmental restoration, and the creation of new habitat, the Education Center was designed to be a focal point for school programs and community efforts.
 Design/Built by Baltimore Green Construction, the center is a "Near-Zero Net Energy Building", designed to consume 75% less energy than a standard commercial building of its size.
 The center was opened by Lt.
 Governor Anthony Brown on Earth Day of 2009, and is now open for educational programs.